CASH FOR LEGISLATION?

 Premier Campbell Newman (LNP)

 LNP leader supports Stradbroke Island sand mining.
-Yet Campbell Newman’s father stopped sand mining on Fraser Island 35 years ago.
+In contrast, Campbell Newman’s father stopped sand mining on Fraser Island 35 years ago.
 Kevin Newman was the Federal Environment Minister in 1976 and stopped sandmining on Fraser Island just six weeks after receiving the Fraser Island Inquiry Report which found that sand mining causes major environmental harm.

 Former Premier Anna Bligh (ALP)

 In 2010 then Premier Bligh said that sand mining should never have begun on Stradbroke but in April 2011 her government used special new legislation to renew expired mining leases that allow many more years of destruction.